perceptforminc/shortformstacks/README.md

 If a front end was developed for Short Form Stacks, all a user would need is a Hiro or XVerse wallet and STX in your wallet, which could be purchased from an exchange like OKCoin.

+Lastly, there has thought to make the "Statements" be printable therefore viewable on via the explorer as well as making the Statements NFTs.

 (Fun Fact: Internally, "Short Form Stacks" is also known as "Statements on Stacks".)

 Thank you Stacks for the opportunity to submit for the Clarity Cohort 2 Hackathon!

+This is the first of many Clarity smart contracts to come.

 (define-wagmi Stacks)